Skip to main content

 The challenge - why we’re doing this

-The 3 original stations in this area closed in 1941.
-Since then, the area’s population has grown.
+The three original stations in this area closed in 1941, during World War 2, due to coal shortages.
+Since then, the population of the area has grown.
 There’s also more commercial activity.
 This means more people are travelling.
-This has led to traffic congestion and long journey times.
+All this has led to traffic congestion and long journey times on the roads.

 The solution - what the project will do

-There will be 3 new stations at Moseley Village, Kings Heath and Pineapple Road.
+There will be three new stations at Moseley Village, Kings Heath and Pineapple Road.
 They’ll each have 2 platforms suitable for 6-car trains.
 The stations will also have:

 • pedestrian footbridges, stairs and lifts